 Congestion from Vancouver.

 The Interstate Bridge carries some 135,000 vehicles daily.
 Why not siphon 10%-25% of that freeway traffic onto mass transit?
-The earlier proposed bridge had NO lift section, requiring an the above the water TWICE AS HIGH than the current hump.
+The earlier proposed bridge had NO lift section, requiring an arch TWICE AS HIGH than the current one.

 In my view, a small, dedicated bike/autonomous transit line using 8-12 passenger, rubber-tired, battery operated people movers could connect Vancouver to the Expo Center much faster and cheaper.
 A smaller, lighter, cheaper bridge.
 No operator.
 Bechtel’s Airport Max line might be a business model.
 In partnership with a real estate developer, a new community might be constructed near the Columbia — along with the mass transit connections — at NO cost to taxpayers.
 It would go down better with commuters than congestion pricing on existing freeways.